 The best time to go to Lanyu is in summer from April to June – there are more ferries available, the weather is better and flights + ferries journeys are less arduous or likely to be cancelled, and the scenery is amazing with blue skies and crystal blue water.
 I was there in May and it was hot but amazing.

 Lanyu is a part of Taiwan, so most people here speak Chinese.
-Local folk also speak Yami, and you can hear a rather strange twang even when they are speaking Chinese – the Yami culture is actually a lot closer to tribes in the Philippines than they are to Han Chinese, and you can see that in the names of the villages around the island.
+Local folk also speak Yami, and you can hear a particular accent even when they are speaking Chinese.
+You’ll notice from the local names that the Yami culture and language is quite different from Chinese, and that’s because the Yami culture is probably closer to indigenous cultures in the Philippines than they are to Han Chinese.

 It’s best for you to carry enough cash on hand – there is an ATM at the 7-11 near Kai Yuan Harbour, as well as one in the post office near Hong Tou, but don’t count on them actually working with your foreign card, or actually being in service!